Street Naming & Numbering

 Other considerations

-- Please note Royal Mail do not make addresses for new properties, this is the duty of the Street Naming and Numbering section at the Council.
-Once we have made an address we then pass this to all relevant departments in the Council and Royal Mail.
-So please contact us first and wherever possible before the development has been built.
+• Please note Royal Mail does not create addresses for new properties, this is the duty of the Street Naming and Numbering section at the Council.
+Once we have created an address we then pass this to all relevant departments in the Council and Royal Mail, as well as organisations such as the Valuation Office, the Land Registry etc. So please contact us first, and wherever, possible before the development has been built.

-- We have no objection to a house name being used as part of an existing postal address, but it cannot replace the street number, which must always be used and will not be part of your official address.
+• We have no objection to a house name being used as part of an existing postal address, but it cannot replace the house or building number, which must always be used, and the house name will not be part of your official address.

-- It can cause considerable delays agreeing a street name that both the Council and the applicant are satisfied with.
-The Council appreciates street name suggestions being put forward, especially as the applicant is often the person who knows the local history of the site best.
-However, the Council has a responsibility to create names that are as sensible and unambiguous as possible and therefore requests that as many name suggestions as possible (e.g. 8 - 10) are put forward but that each applicant is aware that the Council will ultimately decide the street name in accordance with its statutory powers.
+• It can cause considerable delays agreeing a street name that both the Council and the applicant are satisfied with.
+We endeavour to name all streets after local site history; therefore the Council appreciates street name suggestions being put forward as the applicant is often the person who knows the local history of the site best.
+However, the Council has a responsibility to create names that are as sensible and unambiguous as possible and therefore requests that if an applicant wishes to suggest names they put forward approximately 8 – 10 in order that the Council can choose a name that fits national naming criteria.
+Each applicant should be aware that the Council will ultimately decide the street name in accordance with its statutory powers mentioned above.

-- We ask that you consider the time spent on having to manually 'clean-up' plans supplied to us when they are cluttered with measurements, drainage details etc., and try to ensure that plans you supply to us clearly show the layout of the new properties overlaid onto the Ordnance Survey Master Map layer, with no additional information such as measurements etc.
+• We ask that you consider the time spent on having to manually 'clean-up' plans supplied to us when they are cluttered with measurements, drainage details etc., and try to ensure that plans you supply to us clearly show the layout of the new properties overlaid onto the Ordnance Survey Master Map layer, with no additional information such as measurements etc. It is important that entrances are clearly labelled on plans, including entrances within subdivided buildings such as flats or offices etc. Please avoid sending photos of plans.